brandendupont-mcw/second-cms/src/documentation-pages/filing_charging.md

 <br>

-Though <a href="/technical-notes#violentcrime">violent crime</a> as defined by the Colorado Prosecutorial Dashboards project - appears relatively consistent since 2017, some violent offenses recently have increased dramatically.
+Though <a href="/technical-notes#violentcrime">violent crime</a> as defined by the Colorado Prosecutorial Dashboards project - appears relatively consistent, some violent offenses recently have increased.
 In 2021 the Denver DA's Office filed 72 homicide cases including 58 Murder in the First Degree cases, 4 Manslaughter cases, and 10 Vehicular Homicide Cases.
 In addition, in 2021 the Denver DA's Office filed 96 Attempted First Degree Murder cases.
 We will continue to monitor this indicator closely.

 <br>